mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 This is **not** a pattern to reproduce.
 The reason is to keep examples atomic and functional—especially when running in a CodeSandbox.

-However, the general recommendation is to declare the `LocalizationProvider` a single time to wrap your entire application.
+The general recommendation is to declare the `LocalizationProvider` once, wrapping your entire application.
 Then, you don't need to repeat the boilerplate code for every Date and Time Picker in your application.

 {{"component": "modules/components/PickersRenderingInstructions.js"}}